 My sister's pancake recipe, perfected over many years.
-She started off with a tiny recipe for making pancakes for just one or two, then expanded the recipe to fit her growing family with a large recipe for a tableful of hungry pancake lovers.
+She started off with a tiny batch for making pancakes for just one or two, then expanded the recipe to fit her growing family with a large recipe for a tableful of hungry pancake lovers.
+It's a recipe that can cross a lifetime!

 Once upon a time, a young newlywed relied on a Cooking for Two cookbook, a gift from her sister.
 Straight off, she loved the cookbook’s pancake recipe, a tiny batch of light and fluffy pancakes just enough for two on lazy Sunday mornings.